whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-23-Hanalei-Sugar-Body-Polish-Lip-Scrub-Ipsy-Offer-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I'm so happy I bought this awesome deal!
 I've used both the scrubs and my skin is loving it.
 Winters got nothing on me!
 That's what my skin said as I was scrubbing away in the shower.
 And yeah, saving 70% off retail price was just the icing on the cake.
 FYI, this set is sold out already (I looked yesterday to see if I can buy some more).
-So if you want to take part in these amazing <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">Ipsy</a> offers, subscribe and join at <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">www.ipsy.com</a> and don't miss another amazing deal like this again =)</p>
+So if you want to take part in amazing <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">Ipsy</a> offers like this, subscribe and join at <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">www.ipsy.com</a> and don't miss another awesome deal like this again =)</p>

 <br>